Herschel Walker confirmed as U.S. ambassador to the Bahamas

 "Herschel has spent decades serving as an Ambassador to our Nation's youth, our men and women in the Military, and athletes at home and abroad," Mr. Trump wrote in a December Truth Social post nominating Walker to the ambassador role.

-Other high-profile nominees who were approved in Tuesday's package include former White House aide Sergio Gor for ambassador to India.
+Another high-profile nominee who was approved in Tuesday's package is former White House aide Sergio Gor for ambassador to India.

 The nominees were approved while the Senate remained at an impasse over the government shutdown.
 The body is expected to weigh competing Democratic and Republican proposals to reopen the government Wednesday — but both bills have been voted down multiple times.